rseah145/smw-term2/lesson_6/Theory.md

 <br>

-IPsec policy can be managed in 1 of 2 ways
+IPsec policy can be managed in 1 of 2 ways (either create the policy or filter list first)
 * Create a new policy and define the set of rules for the policy, adding filter lists and filter actions as required
-* First create the set of filter lists
+* First create the set of filter lists and filter actions, then create the policies and add rules that combine the filter lists with filter actions